ShaunaGordon/shaunagordon.github.com/content/content/buy-me-coffee.md

 ### Donations

-An easy way to give back is simply donating money.
+An easy way to give back is simply giving money.
 You're free to donate whatever amount you wish.
-The wonderful [Lee Tengum](Lee Tengum) created [Creator Love](https://www.creatorlove.com/worldtreefarms/buy-me-coffee) for exactly that.
+You can do that via [my Ko-fi page](https://ko-fi.com/shaunagordon) for one-time payments, or via [my Liberapay](https://liberapay.com/Dreamwalker-Collective/) page for recurring payments.

 ### Affiliate Program